 Royalty payments are often a percentage of the revenues earned from the other party using the property.
 Many things impact how much royalty is paid, including exclusivity, the competition, and market demand.
 How royalty payments are taxed can also vary, depending on the type of agreement.

-Now that we’ve reviewed the seven different types of income, you may be wondering, “What about residual income?”
+Now that you’ve reviewed the seven different types of income, you may be wondering, “What about residual income?”
 That’s a term that doesn’t actually describe money that’s heading your way.
 Instead, think of that as the amount of your income left over after you’ve paid your financial obligations.
 It’s similar to discretionary income.
-Sorry, not another way to enrich your bank account!
+Unfortunately, it’s not another way to enrich your bank account.

 The Takeaway

-Understanding the seven general income streams can help you make the most of income opportunities in your financial planning.
-Earning income from any of these sources can add stability to your finances and help achieve long-term goals such as saving for retirement.
-Because some types of income have unique tax treatments, it can be important to check with your tax advisor about any tax consequences income will bring to your financial picture.
+Understanding the seven general income streams (such as earned, dividend, and rental income) can help you make the most of your financial planning.
+Earning income from any of these sources can add stability and help achieve long-term goals, such as saving for retirement.
+Because some types of income have unique tax implications, it can be important to check with your tax advisor about any tax consequences that may exist.

 Aside from earned income, it’s likely that interest is the kind of income most people receive.
-And seeking out the best possible interest rate can be a very nice way to enhance your money.
-That’s why SoFi’s high yield banking is proud to offer a hyper-competitive APY when you open an account with direct deposit.
-What’s more, we don’t eat away at your funds with fees: SoFi doesn’t charge eligible accounts any monthly, minimum balance, or overdraft fees.
+And seeking out the best possible interest rate can be a solid way to enhance your money; looking for a high-yield bank account may be a good place to start.

 Photo credit: iStock/Selcuk1